What is an ethical omnivore?

 Food retailers are tapping in to customers' desire to purchase products that are environmentally sustainable.
 But if you're a time-poor customer in a shouty market place where every second product claims to help save the planet, how do you work out what's fact and what's fiction?

-It's our mission to change this and give you all the information you need to easily make the right choice for you and those you're feeding.
-To draw a clear line of sight from the farm to your table as clear as possible.
-Facts, not greenwashing.
+It's our mission to give you all the information you need to easily make the right choice for you and those you're feeding.
+To draw as clear a line of sight from the farm to your table as possible.

 We recognise that food choices are influenced by lots of things including time, money and knowledge and none of us get it right every time.
 (In fact, if you're getting it right half the time, you deserve a medal!
 But don't stop there...)